squirrel-prover/squirrel-prover/app/README.md

 ## Build and Run

-To build squirrel then run the server on `localhost:8080` :
+To build squirrel then run the server on `localhost:8080`.
+In root directory of Squirrel :
 ```bash
 make; make start
 ```